|

 using.
 Usually the cleaning product will indicate if it's marble safe or not.

 Again, for cleaning natural stone surfaces, we recommend neutral cleaners.
-Marble, travertine and limestone
+For deeper cleaning of marble, travertine and limestone

 There are many stone cleaners you can buy at your local tile shop, but a lot of them contain other things